glenscheng/AndroidSecurityCam/README.md

 # AndroidSecurityCam
 Do you have an old Android phone collecting dust?
 Turn it into a personal home security camera!
 You can monitor your home from a distance and even detect motion!
+In this repo is a Python script to help you with that.

 # Hardware
 Blu View 5 - 64GB ($30 new)<br>